Microwave Peanut Brittle

 Store the peanut brittle in an airtight container at room temperature.
 Don’t refrigerate because it can make the peanut brittle too soft.
 If stored properly, it should keep up to 6 weeks.

-Add a piece of parchment paper between each layer of brittle in your container so they won’t all stick together.
+Add a piece of parchment paper between each layer of brittle in your container to prevent them from sticking together.

 Can I Freeze?